rackspace/php-opencloud/doc/index.rst

 ``vendor/``.
 If your files are located elsewhere, please supply the path to ``vendor/autoload.php`` in the require statement above.

-Read the `OpenStack Getting Started guide <getting-started-with-openstack.html>`_ or `Rackspace Getting Started guide <getting-started-with-rackspace.html>`_ to help you get started with basic Compute operations.
+Read the :doc:`getting-started-with-openstack` or :doc:`getting-started-with-rackspace` to help you get started with basic Compute operations.

 Services
 --------